Ernest W. Price: Research fellow, Faculty of Infectious and Tropical Diseases, London School of Hygiene & Tropical Medicine, 1972

 Since its publication, Price has been widely recognised as the discover of podoconiosis.
-The disease itself has been recognised by WHO as an "important neglected tropical disease", and there is a research group led by Gail Davey based in the Wellcome Trust Brighton and Sussex Centre for Global Health Research devoted to this disease.
+The disease itself has been recognised by the World Health Organization as an "important neglected tropical disease", and there is a research group led by Gail Davey based in the Wellcome Trust Brighton and Sussex Centre for Global Health Research devoted to this disease.
 Davey also founded the charity Footwork, The International Podoconiosis Initiative.

-E W Price died on 31 January 1990, aged 82, in Reepham, Norfolk.
+Price died on 31 January 1990, aged 82, in Reepham, Norfolk.